status-im/status-keycard/UX_NOTES.md

-# Status Wallet UX guidelines
+# Status Keycard UX guidelines

-The scope of this document is to describe the interactions between the hardware wallet, the user and client applications.
+The scope of this document is to describe the interactions between the keycard, the user and client applications.
 Technical details about the commands mentioned here are to be found in the [APPLICATION.MD](APPLICATION.MD) file.

 ## Physical interaction